-There's nothing like getting out in the cold, fresh air to help you work up an appetite for Thanksgiving dinner.
-Here's a list of Thanksgiving Day 2014 events to help get your blood moving before your holiday feast.
+There's nothing like getting out in the cold, fresh air to help you work up an appetite for a warm Thanksgiving dinner.
+If you're in the Salt Lake City, Utah, area on Thanksgiving Day and are looking for something to do, check out this list of Thanksgiving Day events in 2017 taking place before your holiday feast.

 01 of 05